Gustav Jäger (naturalist): Biography

-In Die Entdeckung der Seele ("The Discovery of The Soul", 1878), Jäger advanced the first crude version of the pheromone concept.
+In Die Entdeckung der Seele ("The Discovery of The Soul", 1878), Jäger claimed that the human breath could reveal, the race, and the health condition and that the human nose was capable of detecting this.
+He considered sweating as a healing process.
+He advanced the first crude version of the pheromone concept.
 His postulated skin, "anthropines," popularly dubbed as "lust compounds," came astoundingly close to reality but the idea was too far ahead of the possibilities of chemistry and the life sciences at this time to be corroborated by experiments.

 The system of clothing associated with his name originates from Die Normalkleidung als Gesundheitsschutz ("Standardized Apparel For Health Protection" (1880)), wherein he advocated the wearing of rough fabrics, such as wool, "close to the skin," objecting especially to the use of any kind of plant fibre.
 The teachings of Jäger inspired the creation of the Jaeger clothing brand.
+His normal clothing was adopted by the Arctic explorer Fridtjof Nansen, who often gave talks around the world dressed in it, leading to its widespread promotion in Europe.

-From the 1860s on, Jäger immersed himself in popularizing science through print media, associations, and the founding of a public aquarium and small zoo in Vienna.
 In 1881, he founded his own magazine devoted to spreading his idea about health reform (Prof. Dr. G. Jägers Monatsblatt).
+Jäger gave lectures on his ideas and this led to the formation of associations that followed his ideas.
+There were fifteen in 1884, thirty by 1887 with nearly 900 members.
+An English translation of his book "Essays on Health-Culture" (1887) sold five million copies in England.

 He also was a very active entomologist specialising in beetles particularly Buprestidae and Scarabaeidae.
 He wrote with Carl Gustav Calwer Käferbuch-Naturgeschichte der Käfer Europas (Beetle Book: Natural History of Europe's Beetles).
 This very popular work was successively reprinted until 1916.
 His beetle collection is in the Stuttgart Natural History Museum.